Skip to main menu Skip to main content Skip to footer

 Definition:

-Compression Skin Contouring (CoCo) is the platform category for procedural tissue excision using controlled compression, designed for surgeons and clinicians to achieve bloodless, tension-free, minimally invasive results.
+Compression Skin Contouring (CoCo) is a process that allows for 1. compression of the skin for hemostasis, 2. fusion of the skin to allow for adhesive closure, and 3. cutting and removal of the designed for surgeons and clinicians to achieve bloodless, tension-free, minimally invasive results.

 Why it is important: